- This event has passed.

 - Event Categories:

-- Civil War, Class, Classes and Programs, communism, Engels, England, French Revolution, historical materialism, Intro to Marxism, Manifesto of the Communist Party, Marx, Modernity, Multi-session Classes, Socialism, State Formation, Transition from Capitalism, Working Class History
+- Civil War, Class, Classes/Events, communism, Engels, England, French Revolution, historical materialism, Intro to Marxism, Manifesto of the Communist Party, Marx, Modernity, Multi-session Classes, Socialism, State Formation, Transition from Capitalism, Working Class History

 - The Revolutions Study Group